A Geometric flow towards hamiltonian stationary submanifolds: Gradient Flow

 which one can solve uniquely up to additive constants since $L$ is compact and $\nabla\eta= -JH$ + $X$ (divergence free vector field on $L$).
 A gradient flow would be $dF/dt = H -JX$ but there is no canonical way to determine $X$.

-It is also worth noting that gradient flow with respect to the $L^{2}$ metric (sometimes called $\mathcal{H}^{-1}$) is not new: It has been used for example in mechanics to describe the flow of curves \cite{Fife}. \end{remark}
+It is also worth noting that gradient flow with respect to the $L^{2}$ metric (sometimes called $\mathcal{H}^{-1}$) is not new: It has been used for example in mechanics to describe the flow of curves \cite{Fife} and was alluded to in Polden's thesis \cite{Polden}.
+It bears similarity to a metric used to study almost calibrated Lagrangian submanifolds (up to a factor of $\cos\theta$ on the volume form) introducted by Solomon \cite{Solomon1}. \end{remark}